theislab/huCIRA/README.md

 ## Installation

-You need to have Python 3.11 or newer installed on your system.
+You need to have 3.11 <= Python < 3.14 installed on your system.
 If you don't have Python installed, we recommend installing [uv][].

 There are several alternative options to install cytokine_dict: